 Rainy days are the perfect opportunity to present your houseplants in a more attractive way.
-With a quick trip to the hardware store (or your favorite local plant shop), you can find pretty pots for your
+With a quick trip to the hardware store (or your favorite local plant shop), you can find pretty pots

 Vegetables and fruit get their coloring from naturally occurring pigmentation.
 Some examples are beta-carotene in carrots, lutein in red peppers and lycopene in tomatoes.
 The colors of plants do more than just make them look beautiful; there are health benefits to the pigments that range from antioxidants, protection from heart disease and certain types of cancer.
 That’s good news for gardeners.
 There are so many colorful plants out there, many heirloom varieties, that you can plant a colorful rainbow of veggies.